LOCATION: Baltimore, MD

 After college, I spent five years working as a field ornithologist.
 I studied Northern Spotted Owls in California, Cape Sable Seaside Sparrows in the Everglades, migratory shorebirds in Delaware, and Piping Plovers in Rhode Island; ran a food availability study for Northern Bobwhite in the Pine Barrens; and spent a season at a songbird banding station on Cape Cod.

-Then, in January 2017, a new president took office and slashed funding for endangered species conservation.
+Then, in January 2017, a new president took office and slashed funding for wildlife research and conservation.
 Almost overnight, my career path was plunged into uncertainty.
 Even as an employee of the federal government, it was clear that job security was no longer on the menu for conservation biologists.

 I knew I needed to make a strategic pivot.
 And while I had some experience freelancing in PR, for the most part, my skill set consisted of capturing and banding wild birds.
 I’m a great writer, but let’s face it: my CV was a head-scratcher for most hiring managers.